-Interstate 794 is a short freeway spur connecting the Marquette Interchange at Interstates 94 and 43 in Downtown Milwaukee with the Milwaukee Bayfront and Jones Island on Lake Michigan.
+Interstate 794 is a short freeway spur connecting the Marquette Interchange at I-94 and I-43 in Downtown Milwaukee with the Milwaukee Bayfront and Jones Island on Lake Michigan.
 I-794 extends the East West Freeway from I-94 to the Lake Freeway, which runs south along Milwaukee Bay to the Daniel Hoan Bridge.
 A tied arch span, the Hoan Bridge crosses the Milwaukee River Inlet and carries I-794 south onto Jones Island and the Port of Milwaukee.

-South of the Carferry Drive interchange (Exit 3), the Lake Freeway transitions into Wisconsin 794 (Lake Parkway).
-Lake Parkway extends the route southward as a controlled access highway through St. Francis to Pennsylvania Avenue in Cudahy.
+South of the Carferry Drive interchange (Exit 3), the Lake Freeway transitions into Wis 794 (Lake Parkway).
+Lake Parkway extends the state trunk highway southward as a controlled access route through St. Francis to Pennsylvania Avenue in Cudahy.
 The parkway section travels below grade south of the tunnels at St. Francis Avenue, while the Interstate portion is entirely elevated.

 Lake Parkway Extension

 A six mile extension of Lake Parkway (Wis 794) was approved by the Southeastern Wisconsin Regional Planning Commission on December 5, 2012.
-Funding is still needed however for the $207-million project that will extend STH-794 south from Edgerton Avenue to STH-100, mostly adjacent to the Union Pacific Railroad.7
+However funding was still needed for the $207 million project extending STH-794 south from Edgerton Avenue to STH-100, mostly adjacent to the Union Pacific Railroad.7

 By 1941 a bridge or tunnel was envisioned at the Milwaukee River, with the parkway extending south to the city line.
 The advent of World War II curtailed progress on the project to 1945, when escalating costs resulted in city officials shelving the project.
 Increasing traffic congestion and the establishment of the Interstate system led to the 1963 Milwaukee County expressway system plan, which included a harbor bridge between Downtown and Bay view.
 By 1967 the Lake Freeway south to Layton Avenue was included.2